dr2lopez/entitlement-inventory/draft-ietf-ivy-entitlement-inventory.md

 {::include trees/entitlements_tree.txt}
 ~~~

-(LLM: The inventory model counts with network element and components within.
-A network elmenet is an abstraction, that in many cases can be considered the "network elemnt" per se: the router, the switch, etc. It is probalby necessary for multichassis lements like stacked swichtes that behave like one, otpical elements and so, where each component is very well  individual in many sense (comercially for insance), but the set behaves as a network element. there is really no concept of MAIN component under network elemnt unfotuntalty.
-This brings a limitation to our model.
-Entitlmenets are normally set in a more comerciatl set and normaly aim at serial numbers.
-We link to both network elemnts adn components BUT we recommend ONLY using the component when it is necessar.. when each component has its own set of limitations capabilites that must be mangaged (either individual swtichins in a stack, indivitual chassis in a multichassis network elment -ushc as optincal, or pay-as-you-grow routers where line cards inherit this rot of behaviour, we will .
-In the rest of the document we will reference to the 'element' interacting with the entitlement or offering a capability as the network asset to facilitate the langatue, in the concrete model though, we have to cover both cases by adding reference to both entwork element and component or extending each one of them if needed.)
+Entitlements MUST be listed at the top level, directly under the `network-inventory` container.
+This is required because organizations may own entitlements that are not yet assigned to any network asset.
+Such entitlements exist in a pending state, available for future assignment or installation when the organization decides to allocate them to specific assets.

+Entitlements may be listed without explicitly identifying the assets (network elements or components) they apply to.
+Entitlements are linked to network assets in multiple ways: (1) When entitlements are created for specific assets (i.e., they should only be installed on those), then those assets are specified under the entitlement's attachment section.
+(2) When an entitlement is installed on a network asset, it appears in the asset's installed-entitlements list.
+(3) When an installed entitlement enables capabilities, the asset's capabilities will reference the installed entitlement via the supporting-entitlements list.

+The base network inventory model includes both network elements and components within them.
+A network element is an abstraction that typically represents a complete device such as a router or switch.
+For single-chassis devices, entitlements are typically associated with the network element itself rather than with individual chassis components.
+However, certain deployment scenarios involve multi-chassis systems—such as stacked switches or optical network elements—where multiple physical units operate as a single logical network element.
+In these cases, each component may have its own commercial identity (such as a serial number) while the collection behaves as one network element.

+Entitlements are typically assigned based on commercial identifiers, often targeting serial numbers.
+The model supports linking entitlements to both network elements and individual components.
+However, component-level entitlement tracking is RECOMMENDED only when necessary—specifically when each component has its own set of capability limitations that must be managed independently.
+Examples include:

+- Individual switches in a stack, where each unit has separate entitlements;
+- Individual chassis in a multi-chassis network element, such as optical equipment; or
+- Pay-as-you-grow routers where line cards have independent entitlement requirements.

+In the YANG model, both network elements and components are supported by providing augmentations to each.

-Entitlements and network elements are linked in the model in multiple ways.
-Entitlements at the network-inventory level might be attached to network elements through their attachment mechanism, representing organizational entitlements.
-Network elements have their own installed-entitlements that may be derived from the centralized entitlements or installed directly.
-The capabilities of network elements reference these locally installed entitlements through their supporting-entitlements lists.
-The former addresses the case of a centralized license server or inventory system, while the latter represents entitlements that are locally available and actively used by the network element's capabilities.
-An installed entitlement that is not referenced by any network element capability means that it is available locally but not currently in use.
+Entitlements and network assets are linked in the model in multiple ways.
+Entitlements at the network-inventory level might be attached to network assets through their attachment mechanism, representing organizational entitlements.
+Network assets have their own installed-entitlements that may be derived from the centralized entitlements or installed directly.
+The capabilities of network assets reference these locally installed entitlements through their supporting-entitlements lists.
+The former addresses the case of a centralized license server or inventory system, while the latter represents entitlements that are locally available and actively used by the asset's capabilities.
+An installed entitlement that is not referenced by any capability means that it is available locally but not currently in use.

-Entitlements are managed both centrally at the network-inventory level and locally within network elements through installed-entitlements.
-Network elements utilize locally installed entitlements and reference them through their capabilities' supporting-entitlements lists.
-For instance, a license server or inventory system might list an entitlement at the top level, which then gets installed on specific network elements where the capabilities reference the local copy.
+Entitlements are managed both centrally at the network-inventory level and locally within network assets through installed-entitlements.
+Network assets utilize locally installed entitlements and reference them through their capabilities' supporting-entitlements lists.
+For instance, a license server or inventory system might list an entitlement at the top level, which then gets installed on specific network assets where the capabilities reference the local copy.
 The "parent-entitlement-uid" field in installed entitlements provides traceability back to centralized entitlements when applicable.
 Proper identification of entitlements is imperative to ensure consistency across systems, enabling monitoring systems to recognize when multiple locations reference related entitlements.
-Furthermore, there are cases where an authorized network element might have locally installed entitlements without explicit knowledge of the covering organizational license.
+Furthermore, there are cases where an authorized network asset might have locally installed entitlements without explicit knowledge of the covering organizational license.
 Consider the scenario of a site license, wherein any device under the site may utilize a feature through locally installed entitlements derived from the site-wide license.
 In such cases, the parent-entitlement-uid maintains the connection to the organizational entitlement policy.

 ### Reverse Mapping from Entitlements to Capabilities